vadimtimakin/end2end-HKR-research/README.md

 ## OCR part

 ### Validation strategy
 Our validation strategy for OCR part is a Stratified K-fold split based on the both `text lengths` and `characters occurance`.
 We were forced to use only a single fold on inference due to the time limits.
+We split the data into 10 folds and took one of them (train 90%, validation 10%).

 ### Modeling and loss functions